Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/16/2024</td>
+<td align="center">7/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG52WW/the-collapse-of-the-windmill-of-time">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN28E3/conquering-the-labyrinth">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">To destroy the Grim Comet, Towa, Moroha, and Setsuna must travel to the present day<br>using the Windmill of Time, but Meidomaru stands in their way.
-Kirinmaru takes Rion and<br>tries to travel across time by force.</p>
+<p align="center">Rimuru tries to think of a way to save the children of Freedom Academy who<br>are fated to die.
+The idea he comes up with is to have superior spirits<br>inhabit each of them, as Shizu had, so their lives won't end prematurely.
+Determined to<br>whatever it takes to save them, Rimuru leads the children to the Dwelling of Spirits,<br>where superior spirits can be found.
+But as they make their way further inside, a<br>Golem made of magisteel and controlled by the fairy Ramiris stands in their path.</p>
 </td>
 </tr>
 </table>